Warwick Bar: Warwick Bar stop lock

-Location of Warwick Bar stop lock:

 The Warwick Bar was a physical gap between the Warwick and Birmingham Canal (now part of the Grand Union Canal) and the Digbeth Branch of the Birmingham and Fazeley Canal.
 The two canals were built by different companies, and goods had initially to be transshipped between boats on the two sides of the bar.
 Later, the companies agreed to build a stop lock, to avoid either company drawing on the precious water resources of the other.

 Here the stop lock consists of two opposing lock gates at each end of a lock so that a boat could move from one canal to the other with a minuscule amount of water loss, and no water flow, no matter which canal happened to be the higher at any particular time.
 Today the gates are chained open as the two canals are under common control.

 The adjacent Banana Warehouse with its overhanging canopy is so named as it was once owned by Geest.
 Both are grade II listed.

 The towpath can be accessed from the bridge at Great Barr Street and where Fazeley Street crosses the Typhoo Branch.